hicranA/Heart_Failure_Prediction_Project/README.md

 * Libraries that I used: pandas, numpy, matplotlib, seaborn, sklearn

 ### Installing
-* It can be download by pip install
+* The libraries can be downloaded by pip install .

 ### Executing program